In-flight Services

 Neonatal Transport

 In partnership with the Children’s Hospital Critical Care Transport Service (CHCCTS), the program provides a highly specialized team of neonatal intensive care nurses and respiratory therapists to transport babies weighing less than 15 pounds.
-The CHCCTS team will arrive at facilities that lack the nurseries to care for critically ill infants and transport these fragile patients to receive the highest level of newborn and infant care at the MU Women’s and Children’s Hospital.
+The CHCCTS team will arrive at facilities that lack the nurseries to care for critically ill infants and transport these fragile patients to receive the highest level of newborn and infant care at Children's Hospital.

 Training, Education and Outreach